mynamesleon/aria-autocomplete/README.md

     onAsyncPrep: (url: string) => string | void;

     /**
+     * Callback before async call is sent - receives the XHR object.
+     * Can be used for final changes to the XHR object, such as adding auth headers */
+    onAsyncBeforeSend: (xhr: XMLHttpRequest) => void;

+    /**
      * Callback after async call completes - receives the xhr object.
      * Can be used to format the results by returning an Array */